yintrigue/portfolio-ds/st_gender_bias/README.md

 ![Data Collection](https://www.dropbox.com/s/6yd7cj6ra6whiyk/data.png?raw=1)

 ## Results Summary
+Note: The section includes a brief summary of our findings.
+The full analysis can be found in the paper:  [paper_gender_bias.pdf](./paper_gender_bias.pdf)

 To avoid **multiple comparisons** (i.e. fishing for significance), we determine the model specifications before running the actual regressions with real data in R. Our model analysis consists of three parts: **Primary Outcome** (price quote), **Secondary Outcomes** (knowledge and respect), and Fun Models (which we build for findings unrelated to the research question).

 Across the four primary and three secondary models, we conclude that: